 - Drizzle dressing on top and stir gently until well combined.
 Serve immediately.

-Store: This salad is best consumed within 1-2 hours of mixing.
+- Store: Salad is best consumed within 1-2 hours of mixing.
 You can refrigerate leftovers for up to 1 day in an airtight container but keep in mind spinach will get soggy.

 - Make ahead dressing: Whether you choose to make balsamic or poppy seed dressing, both can be prepared ahead and refrigerated for up to 4-5 days.